wushilin/gsmtp/README.md

 # gsmtp
+GSMTP => Go Simple Mail Transfer Protocol

+It transparently act as a simple local mail server (not authentication required), and does the tunning to GMAIL SMTP and does the authentication for you.

 Local SMTP that sends mail through gmail without authentication.
 Why?

 Postfix and Exim configuration are quite complicated, and 90% of the hosts don't need them.